French Battalion: Post Korea

 On October 22, 1953, the French battalion embarked on the USS General W. M. Black and headed for Indochina, where it was expanded into a two battalion regiment and formed the nucleus of the French Groupement mobile 100.
-During their service in Indochina, the unit (under its new title of Le Regiment de Corée) participated in the brutal Battle of Mang Yang Pass along Route coloniale 19 in June and July 1954, where it suffered heavy casualties.
+During their service in Indochina, the unit (under its new title of Le Regiment de Corée) participated in the brutal battles Mang Yang Pass along Route coloniale 19 in June 1954, and Chu Dreh Pass along Route Coloniale 14 a month later, where it suffered heavy casualties.
 Between its arrival in Indochina and the cease-fire on July 20, 1954, the 1st Battalion suffered 238 killed or wounded, and the 2nd Battalion 202 killed or wounded.
 In addition, 34 Indochinese assigned to the battalion were killed in action.
 On September 1, 1954, the Regiment de Corée was disbanded and reduced to battalion size.
 The battalion remained in Indochina until July 17, 1955, when it embarked from Saigon to Algeria to participate in the suppression of the ongoing insurrection.

 On August 10, 1955, the battalion landed in Algiers and began a series of garrison and search-and-destroy operations in the Constantine Department.
 On September 1, 1960, the battalion was amalgamated with the 156th Infantry Regiment (156^{e} Régiment d'Infanterie) and received the designation of 156^{e} Régiment d'Infanterie- Régiment de Corée.
 All told, the regiment suffered 48 killed in action in Algeria.
 The regiment was repatriated to France after the Évian Accords and disbanded upon its return to France in 1962.